- "Hey, you wanna see something really scary?"

-when Anthony's friend, Helen tries to get out of the house and opens the door and sees a huge eye, ahhh! really nightmare fuel!
+- When Anthony's friend, Helen, tries to get out of the house and opens the door she sees a huge eye.

-The behind the scenes footage of the incident, taken here from the 1990 film Traces Of Deathas shown here.
+- The behind the scenes footage of the incident, taken here from the 1992 mondo film Death Scenes 1: Manson as shown here.
 It's just as horrifying visually as it is reading about it.
 Though not graphic due to the distance the camera filmed it plus the splashing of the water obscuring the crash on impact, it's recommended not watching it if you want to sleep at night.

 - Note that if you watch very closely and in slow motion, you can faintly see two objects fly away from the crash.
 Those are Morrow and My-ca's heads.